kulshekhar/ts-jest/docs/user/config/tsConfig.md

 #### Disable auto-lookup:

-By default TSJest will try to find the `tsconfig.json` in your project.
+By default ts-jest will try to find the `tsconfig.json` in your project.
 But you may want to not use it at all and keep TypeScript default options.
 You can achieve this by setting `tsConfig` to `false`.

 <div class="row"><div class="col-md-6" markdown="block">